TonsOfFun/TonsOfFun.github.io/src/_posts/career/cainthus-series-b-growth-stage-growing-pains.md

 ## From data scientist to product engineer
 Sometimes people's backgrounds might be different than their current interests or career goals.
 As a data scientist one might typically be focused more on experimenting, evaluating, and innovating new algorithms and models.
 Just cause you have a PhD doesn't mean you have to work in R&D and with the right passion and motivation one is capable of becoming a great product engineer.
 ### Phd with an interest in egineering production software
-I had an experience leading the founding data science to becoming product engineering, and eventually my Director of Engineering.
+I had an experience leading the founding data sciencist to becoming our lead product engineer, and eventually my Director of Engineering.
 They had a nack for software architecture and an interest in the unique DevOps challenges we had to overcome in order to deploy to a specialized hybrid cloud-edge processing pipeline for realtime computer vision.
 We had worked together to build the drone application with a cloud backend using Celery background jobs to preprocess GeoJPEGs to GeoTIFFs
 ### Selecting directors to scale the org
 ### R&D, Product Science, and Product Engineering teams formed
 ### Processes and workflows for successful AI orgs